alaa-alchal/Portfolio/Python & SQL/Airbnb Rental Analysis 2022/README.md

 # Research Questions:

-Is entering the Airbnb market a profitable in 2022-2023?
+Is entering the Airbnb market profitable in 2022-2023?

 If yes, how many Airbnb units are needed to generate a 100,000 CAD per year?